elevata-labs/elevata/docs/lineage_and_logical_plan.md

 Upcoming versions may extend the lineage model with:
 - Derived column transformations (expression templates)
 - Historical change tracking (temporal lineage)
-- Lineage visualization in the Elevata UI
+- Lineage visualization in the elevata UI

 ---